content-left-bg.png

 Key resourceDescription

-Early Childhood Australia (ECA) discusses continuity of learning in the context of supporting effective transitions to school.
+Continuity of learning resources (PDF, 1.1MB) Early Childhood Australia (ECA) discusses continuity of learning in the context of supporting effective transitions to school.

-Emerging patterns in place-based approaches: International perspectives (2017) Murdoch Children's Research Institute/The Royal Children's Hospital, Parkville VictoriaThis report discusses investment in place-based approaches — local solutions to local problems — as a strategy that shows promise for improving outcomes for children in disadvantaged locations.
+Emerging patterns in place-based approaches: International perspectives (2017) Murdoch Children's Research Institute/The Royal Children's Hospital, Parkville VictoriaThis report discusses investment in place-based approaches—local solutions to local problems—as a strategy that shows promise for improving outcomes for children in disadvantaged locations.
 This report focuses on replicable learnings from researchers and practitioners in place-based programs, policy and research across the UK, US and Australia.

 Effective pedagogy and practice